wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-a.md

 One player to be a facilitator to lead everyone through the rules.

-__For in person play__

 - Blank Index cards
 - Pens

-__For online play__

-- A video chat client so everyone can see and hear each other.
-- A shared document everyone can view and edit.
+- (optional) Token to track whose turn it is.

 ## Introduction

-Read the following aloud to everyone:
+Read the following aloud:

-> We are playing wallflowers - in high school - at a large house party.
+> We are playing wallflowers at a large party.
 >
 > Your wallflower showed up to the party by themselves, and is now watching the party alone from the sidelines.
 >